scorpionukr/CallCenter-Stats/readme.md

 ```
 ### Install CallCenter-Stats
 Create new site in Apache2 or add new directory in `/var/www/html`
-Clone git reposytory to new site
+Clone git repository to new site
 ```
 git clone https://github.com/scorpionukr/CallCenter-Stats.git
 ```